EUTS/EUTS.github.io/_posts/2015-03-04-lessons-learned.md

 And lastly:

- <blockquote>"The more you give to your education, the more your education will give to you." </blockquote>
+ <blockquote>"The more you give to your education, the more your education will give to you. - Yumna Aziz Ansari" </blockquote>

 And yes, I just made that quote up. :)